fmalina/revisions-blocl/activism/debtgeneration.md

 to have minimal over-sight of their bonuses…we are informed that if we want the bankers to work hard, we must not cut their lavish rewards.
 We ordinary people, however, are told we must work harder for less money, less security and less hope for our children.
 People must lose their jobs.
-Bankers, however, mustn’t be upset by talk of regulations lest they all leave.
+Bankers, however, mustn't be upset by talk of regulations lest they all leave.

 What Marie-Antoinette would give to be alive now.